ayoubAnbara/angular-spring-interview-notes/README.md

 questions:
 1- how to test test mehthod mapping DTO?
 2- can we use more than one assertXYZ() method in method test?
+3- should test cases cover Success and Failed Scenarios ?